-- 1.15 Adult Social Care supports people in line with the duties and responsibilities outlined in the Care Act (2014) and other legislation, such as the Autism Act and mental health legislation. - 1.16 The focus of adult social care in Derbyshire is based on a number of commissioning strategies which are available on line at www.derbyshire.gov.uk/accommissioningstrategies - 1.17 Derbyshire County Council want to support residents who have or may develop care and support needs to be supported in their own homes for as long as possible, reducing the need for residential are and enabling independent living.
-This is outlined in both the older people's housing, accommodation and support strategy and the specialist housing, accommodation and support strategy. - 1.18 The strategies are supported by Market Position Statements which provide further detail about current requirements for housing, accommodation and support.
-They can be accessed at www.derbyshire.gov.uk/marketshaping
+- 1.15 Adult Social Care supports people in line with the duties and responsibilities outlined in the Care Act (2014) and other legislation, such as the Autism Act and mental health legislation. - 1.16 The focus of adult social care in Derbyshire is based on a number of commissioning strategies which are available online. - 1.17 Derbyshire County Council want to support residents who have or may develop care and support needs to be supported in their own homes for as long as possible, reducing the need for residential are and enabling independent living.
+This is outlined in both the older people's housing, accommodation and support strategy and the specialist housing, accommodation and support strategy.

+1.18 The strategies are supported by Market Position Statements which provide further detail about current requirements for housing, accommodation and support.
+They can be accessed here.